eliemichel/MapsModelsImporter/README.md

 ### There are so many textures, it's impractical for export!

 You can check out the [LilyTexturePacker](https://gumroad.com/l/DFExj) add-on I've made especially for this.
-Beware to use it only **after** using LilyTextureMerger, because the latter rely on individual block textures to perform matching.
+Beware to use it only **after** using LilyCaptureMerger, because the latter rely on individual block textures to perform matching.

 ### How to clean up imported geometry